 The abundance of Mobile devices

 The Android Fragmentation Report 2014 states that there are 18,796 distinct Android devices (compared to 11,868 devices in 2013).
-All these Android devices differ in shapes and sizes, with vastly different performance levels, screen sizes and input methods with different hardware capabilities.
-To add to this, we have nearly 6 generations of IOS mobile devices, iPads, iPods, Blackberry and Windows mobile OS devices.
+All these Android devices differ in shape and size, with vastly different performance levels, screen sizes, and input methods with different hardware capabilities.
+To add to this, we have nearly 6 generations of IOS mobile devices, iPads, iPods, Blackberry, and Windows mobile OS devices.
 Thus, the challenge is to cover testing in all the devices used by a client.

-We have already listed few Operating systems available in the market – iOS, Android, Windows Mobile, Symbian, Blackberry etc to name a few.
+We have already listed a few Operating systems available in the market – iOS, Android, Windows Mobile, Symbian, Blackberry, etc to name a few.
 And each of these has different versions which add to the challenge.
-Even though the market has the latest version of OS many of the end users might be using the older version of the Operating system.
+Even though the market has the latest version of OS many of the end-users might be using the older version of the Operating system.
 So testing should cover the latest and most used versions of OS